cloudposse/docs/content/reference/tools/terraform.md

 - IaC
 ---

 We use `terraform` as one of our most central tools for automating infrastructure.
-It's the predominate cloud agnostic [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code) tools.
-We leverage `terraform` wherever possible to create composable, automated infrastructures.
+It's the predominate, cloud agnostic [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code) tool.
+We leverage `terraform` wherever possible to create composable, automated infrastructure architectures.

 Learn more: